RossMacey/StS.SaveManager/README.md

 # StSSaveManager

 `StSSaveManager` is a console application for managing Slay The Spire (StS) game save files.
-It allows users to encode and decode their save files using Base64 and XOR encryption, using the key `key`.
+It allows users to encode and decode their save files using Base64 encoding and XOR encryption, using the key `key`.

 ## Features